ibNez/rag-document-handler/docs/architecture.md

 The RAG Knowledgebase Manager uses a dual database architecture with Flask web application, PostgreSQL for metadata, and Milvus for vector embeddings.
 The codebase has been refactored to follow Python development best practices with proper module organization and separation of concerns.

-## Enhanced RAG Pipeline with Email Classification
+## RAG Pipeline with Email Classification

-The system now features an advanced query classification pipeline that automatically determines whether user queries are about emails or general documents/URLs, enabling specialized handling for different content types.
+The system features an advanced query classification pipeline that automatically determines whether user queries are about emails or general documents/URLs, enabling specialized handling for different content types.

 ### Query Classification Flow